J. J. Shobha

-Javur Jagadeeshappa Shobha (born 14 January 1978) is an Indian professional track and field athlete from a village called Pashupathihaal near Dharwad in Karnataka.
-She currently resides in Secunderabad in Telangana, India.
-She participated in the heptathlon and was the winner of the event at the inaugural Afro-Asian Games in 2003.
+Javur Jagadeeshappa Shobha (born 14 January 1978) is an Indian former heptathlete.
 Her personal best of 6211 points, achieved in 2004, is a national record.
+Shobha represented India in heptathlon event at the 2004 Athens Olympics and the 2008 Beijing Olympics.
+She has been honored with the Arjuna Award in 2004.

+Career

+Shobha was the winner of the heptathlon event at the inaugural Afro-Asian Games in 2003.

-She came into the news for her performance at the 2004 Olympic Games in Athens, where she completed the seven-discipline heptathlon event despite being injured in the penultimate event of Javelin throw.
+She came into the news for her performance at the 2004 Athens Olympics, where she completed the seven-discipline heptathlon event despite being injured in the penultimate event of Javelin throw.
 She had to be carried off the field but she returned with a tightly strapped left ankle and finished 3rd in the final event (800 m) and 11th overall with 6172 points.
-She was awarded the Arjuna award for the year 2004 for her gritty performance.

 She came 29th in the heptathlon event at the 2008 Beijing Olympics, scoring 5749 points.